 There are many different medications available to help with different mental health conditions.
 The best way to get information on medications that may be helpful to you is to talk to your GP or psychiatrist, if you have one.
 Psychiatrists are the experts in medication and mental health.

 Different medications are known to be effective for treating various issues, but it’s important to know that everyone reacts to medications differently.
 This means that the medications that helped your friend might not necessarily be the most effective ones for you.
 Your best approach to finding the right treatment for you is to seek support from your doctor.
 At the end of the day, the decision as to whether or not to take any particular medication will be yours.

 How can medication help?

 Medications can often take weeks or months before you start to notice a difference in the way you feel.
-Mental health medication often works like a ‘band-aid’ in that it helps you to heal and feel better in order to get you to a place where you’re able to recognise and work on your issues.
+Mental health medication can help you to heal and feel better in order to get you to a place where you’re able to recognise and work on your issues.
 (For example, for someone who is severely depressed, medication might help them feel motivated enough to start attending therapy.)
 Medication on its own is often not the answer; usually, the best results are achieved when medication is combined with therapy sessions with a psychiatrist or psychologist.

 What if I want to stop my medication?